haydenwoodhead/burner.kiwi/README.md

 DOMAINS | []String | Comma separated list of domains connected to Mailgun account and able to receive email MG_KEY | String | Mailgun private API key
-MG_DOMAIN | String | One of the domains set up on your Mailgun account
+MG_DOMAIN | String | One of the domains set up on your Mailgun account TABLE | String | Name of the dynamodb table to use for storage

 If you are using DynamoDB a non AWS environment you need to set these.
 If you are on AWS you should, of course, should use IAM roles.